IntelliTect/Coalesce/Coalesce2.0Changes.md

 	* changeIsExpanded is now named toggleIsExpanded, and no longer takes a parameter.
 	* changeIsEditing is now named toggleIsEditing, and no longer takes a parameter.
 	* isSelectedToggle is now named toggleIsSelected
+* Generated ViewModels:
+	* public originalData: KnockoutObservable<any> has been removed.
+    * public init() has been removed.

 ## Deprications in Coalesce 2..0"